-Below is a list of counties within the Aetna Medicare Plan (PPO) service area.
+Below is a list of our network-based service areas.
 Your plan sponsor may not offer coverage in each of these counties.
 If you are moving to a new service area, you should contact your former employer to ask what coverage options may be available to you.

-Appendix B: Aetna PPO
+Appendix B: Aetna PPO ESA